Making collard green fritters is nontraditional, but we love them. They are crispy on the outside, tender on the inside, and very healthy.

 Yes!
 This recipe actually works.
 They turn out crispy on the outside, tender on the inside, and delicious.
 Part of why it works so well is that frying makes everything taste better.
 Another reason is that I use seasonings liberally, and they help mask the bitterness.

 I would say, though, that some bitterness remains in the collard greens fritters.
 So if your palate is very sensitive to bitter flavors, perhaps this recipe is not for you.
 In that case, I suggest you try kale fritters, yellow squash fritters, or baked zucchini fritters.

 It’s an easy recipe.
 Scroll down to the recipe card for the detailed instructions.
 The basics?
 Defrost the collard greens and drain well.
 Mix with onions, spices, eggs, and Parmesan.
 Form into patties and cook in olive oil until golden.
 That’s it!

 Yes, they are.
 Collard greens are part of the same species as cabbage, broccoli, and kale.
 Just like to other similar vegetables, they have many health benefits, although it’s best to eat them cooked rather than raw.

-What to serve with collard green fritters?
+What to serve with these fritters?

 Any main dish goes with them.
 They’re truly versatile.
 I often serve them with pork rind crusted pork chops, with keto fried chicken, or with baked catfish.
 You can also serve these collard green fritters with a couple of fried eggs for a tasty and healthy meatless dinner.